 Retail sales: key indicators on the value of retail sales.Jump to full report >>

-The value of sales in food stores in the three months to May 2015 was 1.0% higher than in the same period last year but 4.1% higher for non-food stores.
+The volume of sales in food stores in the three months to December 2019 was up 0.6% on the same period last year.
+The volume of sales in non-food stores was down 1.1% compared to last year.

 Commons Briefing papers SN02818